vladdu/erlang_ls/README.md

 since every LSP method is executed within a separate process, this process can be killed at any time.
 Each worker processes can send _partial results_ to a central server, which can return these partial results to the client upon cancellation.
-This is not the cases for the _erlang_ls_ project, where processes can be killed, but no _partial_ results are sent back to the client.
+This is not the case for the _erlang_ls_ project, where processes can be killed, but no _partial_ results are sent back to the client.
 The rationale behind this choice is that partial result could often be misleading to the end user.
 Please notice that _request cancellation_ and _partial results_ are optional features according to the LSP protocol, so both approaches are valid.
+Also, partial results are only meaningful for some queries, that return lists of things and where it is acceptable to not get all results (for example, when renaming something, we want all results or none).

-_sourcer_ supports full-text synchronization, meaning that upon each change the entire content of the modified buffer is sent to the server.
+_sourcer_ supports currently only full-text synchronization, meaning that upon each change the entire content of the modified buffer is sent to the server.
 All contents for all buffers are stored into the state of a single process.
 On the contrary, _erlang_ls_ has a dedicated supervisor for text synchronization purposes, where each opened buffer is modelled as a separate Erlang process with its own state, favouring decoupling.

-An interesting idea in _sourcer_ is the presence of a _database_ which is populated by worker processes and queried by the LSP server.
+An interesting idea in _sourcer_ is the presence of a _database_ which is populated by the worker processes and queried by the LSP server.
 The database acts as a memoization tool and avoids re-calculating already calculated information.
+It also allows several language servers to interact, for example if a project contains Erlang, Elixir and LFE code, and servers for all languages are installed and use the database, the clients will get support for everything, regardless of where it is implemented.
+Furthermore, it is possible to prebuild and distribute a database for one's project (or the OTP libraries), so that support is available even if the source code is not (and there should be a performance improvement too).

 _sourcer_ implements a custom scanner and parser, which try to handle situations where, for example, an un-closed string would provoke the rest of an Erlang module to be un-parsable.
 It does so by artificially adding quotes and other potentially missing tokens.
+The parser is also ignoring the structure of the code, only being interested in finding the elements it needs to cross-reference.
 Having a temporarily un-parsable module is not considered an actual problem by the _erlang_ls_ project, which prefers simplicity in this scenario and uses the default Erlang scanner and parser.

+Another reason for having a custom scanner/parser is that we can handle macros as regular language elements.

-_sourcer_ implements some very basic _project_ support, mainly focusing on [rebar3](https://www.rebar3.org/) conventions. _erlang_ls_
-tries to be agnostic of the building tool whilst providing _workspace_ functionalities.
+_sourcer_ implements currently some very basic _project_ support, mainly focusing on [rebar3](https://www.rebar3.org/) conventions.
+It can then support projects with exotic structures, requiring that this structure is described in a format it can read. _erlang_ls_ tries to be agnostic of the building tool whilst providing _workspace_ functionalities.

-_sourcer_ provides auto-formatting of Erlang modules using custom tools (i.e. the `sourcer_indent` module). _erlang_ls_ prefers standard Erlang tools, such as the `erl_tidy` module.
-In the same way, _sourcer_ prefers to run its own custom cross-reference analysis of Erlang modules, whilst _erlang_ls_ prefers the standard _xref_ tool.
+_sourcer_ provides auto-formatting of Erlang modules using custom tools (i.e. the `sourcer_indent` module, which is matching the indenter for the emacs-mode). _erlang_ls_ prefers standard Erlang tools, such as the `erl_tidy` module.

+In the same way,
+_sourcer_ prefers to run its own custom cross-reference analysis of Erlang modules (which handles references to macros, records, record fields and types and can also scan comments and for references), whilst _erlang_ls_ prefers the standard _xref_ tool.

 ### vscode_erlang